 You have several options for demonstrating English Proficiency .
-Note that the Accuplacer English test is currently not available for international students.
+Note that the Directed Self-Placement for English is currently not available for international students.

 You can also receive placement and/or credit for other subjects based on Advanced Placement (AP) scores.

-Currently in high school or graduated in the last two years?
+Currently in high school or graduated in the last five years?

 Need another option?